OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/deploying-to-release-ring.md

 ![](images/beta-release-ring.png)

-Deploying to the Development environment, we can see that because of the `Beta` Release Ring tag set, it automatically chose `De Moines` has the tenant to deploy to.
+Deploying to the Development environment, we can see that because of the `Beta` Release Ring tag set, it automatically chose `De Moines` as the tenant to deploy to.

 ![](images/beta-release-ring-development-deployment.png)